Java Speech API

-The Java Speech API (JSAPI) is an application programming interface for cross-platform support of command and control recognizers, dictation systems, and speech synthesizers.
+The Java Speech API (JSAPI) was a application programming interface for cross-platform support of command and control recognizers, dictation systems, and speech synthesizers.
 Although JSAPI defines an interface only, there are several implementations created by third parties, for example FreeTTS.
+It was never integrated into Java SE or Java EE.

+It is now an obsolete library, having last been updated in 2006.

 Core technologies

 Two core speech technologies are supported through the Java Speech API: speech synthesis and speech recognition.

 Speech synthesis

 Speech synthesis provides the reverse process of producing synthetic speech from text generated by an application, an applet, or a user.
 It is often referred to as text-to-speech technology.

 The major steps in producing speech from text are as follows: